-There are a number of train types in Switzerland ready to transport you across the country, and to and from other European countries by day and night.
+You can enjoy a large choice of Swiss trains, each type ready to transport you across the country as well as to and from other European countries.
 Switzerland's national railway company is the SBB (Schweizerische BundesBahn).
 Use the Interrail train timetable or SBB timetable to check times for trains in Switzerland.

 Regional trains in Switzerland